heptarch/heptarch.github.io/drafts/demon.md

 He looks about to ensure he has been understood.

 A young girl raises her hand.
 "Professor
 Foster," she begins.
 "Are you lost, young lady?"
+She smiles.
+"Far from it, Professor.

 <p align="center">
   ⁂